 How does an emerging economy like China resolve the conflict between its long legacy of heavy state intervention with the strictures of the WTO?
 To what extent is the Chinese central government willing and able to create a rule-based economy?
 How effective are international agreements and multinational corporations in promoting liberalization in emerging economies such as China?
 What does this tell us about emerging economies’ level of compliance with international legal agreements amidst their fragmented economic structures?

-Blown Away: How China Outsmarts WTO Rulings in the Wind Industry (Asian Survey 55:6, November/ December 2015) –PDF Version
+“Blown Away: How China Outsmarts WTO Rulings in the Wind Industry”.
+Asian Survey, vol. 55, no. 6 (November/ December 2015), pp.1116-1145. –PDF Version

 Through a study of China’s wind turbine sector, I demonstrate how China liberally implements industrial policies and then removes them after the WTO disputes them—a strategy I characterize as “convenient compliance.”
 This strategy reflects Beijing’s realpolitik navigation through the WTO’s dispute resolution process rather than socialization to international norms.

-Shifting Gears: Industrial Policy and Automotive Industry after the 2008 Financial Crisis (Business and Politics 16:4, December 2014, pp. 641-665) –PDF Version
+“Shifting Gears: Industrial Policy and Automotive Industry after the 2008 Financial Crisis”.
+Business and Politics, vol. 16, no. 4 (December 2014), pp. 641-665. –PDF Version

-Apart from being one of the hardest hit sectors during the 2008 financial crisis, the auto sector is also a prominent sector where emerging auto markets such as China have fared relatively well compared to their competitors in North America and Europe.
+Apart from being one of the hardest-hit sectors during the 2008 financial crisis, the auto sector is also a prominent sector where emerging auto markets such as China have fared relatively well compared to their competitors in North America and Europe.
 This paper examines various ways that nations have shifted their policy gears to revive and restructure the automotive industry by using the case studies of the USA, France, and China.
-New sets of policy initiatives are contingent on particular industrial and institutional contexts, but both developed and developing countries have employed wide range of “murky” protectionist measures.
+New sets of policy initiatives are contingent on particular industrial and institutional contexts, but both developed and developing countries have employed a wide range of “murky” protectionist measures.
 This makes it unlikely for the WTO member countries to take a naming and shaming approach and file a case at the WTO level, which poses challenges to the WTO rules and trade liberalization.

-Fragmented Liberalization in the Chinese Automotive Industry: The Political Logic behind Beijing Hyundai’s Success in the Chinese Market (The China Quarterly, Volume 216, December 2013, pp. 920-945) –PDF Version
+“Fragmented Liberalization in the Chinese Automotive Industry: The Political Logic behind Beijing Hyundai’s Success in the Chinese Market”.
+The China Quarterly, vol. 216 (December 2013), pp. 920-945. –PDF Version

 This paper explains the extraordinary rise of the Beijing Hyundai Motor Company (BHMC), a joint venture between a state-owned enterprise run by the Beijing Municipal government and Hyundai Motor Company.
 Within the span of three years, the BHMC soared to become China’s second-ranked automotive manufacturer in terms of units sold.
 I highlight the role of the Beijing Municipal government in creating favorable market conditions for the BHMC during its initial operation phase (2002–2005).
 The Beijing Municipal government selectively adopted protectionist measures and liberalizing measures to promote its locally based company.
 I characterize this practice as fragmented liberalization, a system through which sub-national governments discriminately apply WTO or Central government regulations to promote their local joint venture partner.
 In so doing, I also challenge the existing assumption that multinational companies are the drivers of economic liberalization, by showing Hyundai’s support for local protectionism and industrial policy at the sub-national level.

 Through case studies of China’s WTO trade disputes in the automobile and wind turbine sectors, I argue that China’s compliance with WTO rulings reflects Beijing’s skillful navigation through the WTO’s dispute-resolution process rather than socialization to international norms.
-China liberally implements industrial policies and removes them after they come into dispute at the WTO—strategies that I characterize as “convenient compliance.”
+China liberally implements industrial policies and removes them after they come into a dispute at the WTO—strategies that I characterize as “convenient compliance.”
 By the time China removes the challenged measures, it often no longer needs them, since it has already achieved its goals and can still build up a reputation as a responsible WTO member by complying with the organization’s rulings.
 The dynamics of the global supply chain certainly complicate foreign business groups’ interests and countries’ domestic political calculations regarding trade disputes with China.